jundalisay/spblist/content/en/research/bacon/nova/book-2/chapter-08.md

 ---
-title: "Twilight or clandestine instances"
+title: "4: Twilight or Clandestine instances"
 heading: Chapter 8
 weight: 24
-description: ""
+description: "These are opposed to the conspicuous instances"
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png
 ---